St Edmund Hall, Oxford

-St Edmund Hall (sometimes known as The Hall or informally as Teddy Hall) is a constituent college of the University of Oxford.
+St Edmund Hall (also known as The Hall and Teddy Hall) is a constituent college of the University of Oxford.
 The college claims to be "the oldest surviving academic society to house and educate undergraduates in any university" and was the last surviving medieval academic hall at the university.

 The college is on Queen's Lane and the High Street, in central Oxford.
 After more than seven centuries as a men-only college, it became coeducational in 1979.
-As of 2019, the college had a financial endowment of more than £65 million.
+As of 2020, the college had a financial endowment of £68.2 million.